Eugenics in the United States: Compulsory sterilization

 The most significant era of eugenic sterilization was between 1907 and 1963, when over 64,000 individuals were forcibly sterilized under eugenic legislation in the United States.
 Beginning around 1930, there was a steady increase in the percentage of women sterilized, and in a few states only young women were sterilized.
 A 1937 Fortune magazine poll found that 2/3 of respondents supported eugenic sterilization of "mental defectives", 63% supported sterilization of criminals, and only 15% opposed both.
 From 1930 to the 1960s, sterilizations were performed on many more institutionalized women than men.
 By 1961, 61 percent of the 62,162 total eugenic sterilizations in the United States were performed on women.
 A favorable report on the results of sterilization in California, the state that conducted the most sterilizations (20,000 of the 60,000 that occurred between 1909 and 1960), was published in 1929 in book form by the biologist Paul Popenoe and was widely cited by the Nazi government as evidence that wide-reaching sterilization programs were feasible and humane.

 After World War II, eugenics and eugenic organizations began to revise their standards of reproductive fitness to reflect contemporary social concerns of the later half of the 20th century, notably concerns over welfare, Mexican immigration, overpopulation, civil rights, and sexual revolution, and gave way to what has been termed neo-eugenics.
 Neo-eugenicists like Clarence Gamble, an affluent researcher at Harvard Medical school and a founder of public birth control clinics, revived the eugenics movement in the United States through sterilization.
 Supporters of this revival of eugenic sterilizations believed that they would bring an end to social issues such as poverty and mental illness while also saving taxpayer money and boost the economy.
 Whereas eugenic sterilization programs before World War II were mostly conducted on prisoners or patients in mental hospitals, after the war, compulsory sterilizations were targeted at poor people and minorities.
 As a result of these new sterilization initiatives, though most scholars agree that there were over 64,000 known cases of eugenic sterilization in the U.S. by 1963, no one knows for certain how many compulsory sterilizations occurred between the late 1960s to 1970s, though it is estimated that at least 80,000 may have been conducted.
-A large number of those who were targets of coerced sterilizations in the later half of the century were African-American, Hispanic, and Native American women.
+A large number of those who were targets of coerced sterilizations in the later half of the century were African American, Hispanic, and Native American women.

-Eugenics, sterilization, and the African-American community
+African Americans

-Black support for eugenics (Progressive era)
+Black support for eugenics (Progressive Era)

 Early proponents of the eugenics movement included not only influential white Americans but also several proponent African-American intellectuals such as W. E. B. Du Bois, Thomas Wyatt Turner, and many academics at Tuskegee University, Howard University, and Hampton University.
 However, unlike many white eugenicists, these black intellectuals believed the best African Americans were as good as the best White Americans, and "The Talented Tenth" of all races should mix.
 Indeed, Du Bois believed "only fit blacks should procreate to eradicate the race's heritage of moral iniquity."